rackerlabs/genestack/docs/adding-new-node.md

 ```

 At this point the compute node should be up and running and your `openstack` cli command should list the compute node under hosts.

+## For PCI passthrough

+If you are adding a new node to be a PCI passthrough compute, say for exposing GPU to the vm, at this stage you will have to
+setup your PCI Passthrough configuration.
+Follow steps from:  [Configuring PCI Passthrough in OpenStack](openstack-pci-passthrough.md)

+Once the PCI setup is complete follow the instructions from: [Adding Host Aggregates](openstack-host-aggregates.md) to setup host
+aggregates for the group of PCI devices.
+This helps us control the image/flavor/tennant build restriction on a given aggregate to
+better use underlying GPU resources.

+Once the host aggregate is setup follow the instructions from: [Genestack flavor documentation](openstack-flavors.md) to setup the right flavor.